Namooro/tasks/README.md

 # Tasks

-Different solutions for popular problems
+My solutions for popular problems I saw in interviews